Romania to sell excess COVID-19 vaccines to Denmark

-COPENHAGEN, June 29 (Reuters) - Romania has agreed to sell 1.17 million doses of excess Pfizer/BioNTech (PFE.N), vaccines to Denmark, the Danish health ministry said on Tuesday.
+COPENHAGEN (Reuters) - Romania has agreed to sell 1.17 million doses of excess Pfizer/BioNTech vaccines to Denmark, the Danish health ministry said on Tuesday.

 “We can do this deal because Romania is experiencing low vaccination backing and therefore wants to sell excess vaccines which they won’t be able to use,” Health Minister Magnus Heunicke said in a statement.